ckunte/mackeyboard/README.md

     C:\Apps\misc\ahk> AutoHotkeyU64.exe "getclass.ahk"
     ```

 2. Click on the Windows application whose `ahk_class` you're looking to find.
 A message box appears displaying the applicaton's `ahk_class`.
-Set `Sleep, to say 5000` (corresponds to 5 seconds) in the `getclass.ahk` script if the message box appears quicker than you've had a chance to click on the application you're looking to detect like so:
+Set `Sleep` to `5000` (corresponds to 5 seconds) in the `getclass.ahk` script if the message box appears quicker than you've had a chance to click on the application you're looking to detect like so:

     ```autohotkey
     Sleep, 5000